r-lib/callr/README.md

 #> Max.   :25.0   Max.   :120.00
 ```

-Note that the arguments will be serialized and save to a file,
+Note that the arguments will be serialized and saved to a file,
-so if they are large R objects, then it might take a long time for the
+so if they are large R objects, it might take a long time for the
 child process to start up.

 ### Using packages

-You can use any R package in the child process, just make sure that you
+You can use any R package in the child process, just make sure to
 refer to it explicitly with the `::` operator.
-For example the following
+For example, the following
 code creates an [igraph](https://github.com/igraph/rigraph) graph
 in the child, and calculates some metrics of it.